PRAN1999/SakaiClientiOS/README.md

 ## Current App Status:
 Beta Testing

-## Downloading and compiling
+## Setting up Dev Environment
-If you'd to compile and run the source code yourself, you can do so on any Mac machine.
+If you'd like to compile and run the source code yourself, you can do so on any Mac machine.
 The dependencies are included in the repo, so you should be able to compile without issue.
 Run the following commands:

     git clone https://github.com/PRAN1999/SakaiClientiOS.git
     cd SakaiClientiOS